In this section:

 from After Slavery: The Rubin Hancock Farmstead, 1880-1916

 by Marie E. Blake, and Terri Myers.
-TBH Co-Editor Susan Dial created the exhibit and contributed to the writing.
+TBH Co-Editor Susan Dial created the exhibit in 2001 and contributed to the writing.

 Blake was a staff historical